 COVID-19 is a pandemic because it is the worldwide spread of a new disease.
 It seems that a higher percentage of people get more sick from COVID-19 than the flu.
-We do not yet have vaccines or medicines to effectively prevent or treat it.
 Very few or no people are immune because the virus is new.

 Remember the video about our immune system?
 When our bodies see a virus, it creates these antibodies that latch onto the virus and allow our immune cells to kill the virus.
 These antibodies can protect us in the future if we come in contact with that virus again.
 We call this immunity.
 The virus was able to spread so rapidly because no one was immune to it yet.